Fraternity & Sorority Life at Penn

 - Welcome to the Penn Greek Community

 - Intercultural Greek Council(IGC)

 Greek organizations offer friendship, respect, and support to all members.
 Each chapter's ritual provides ideals and values which will serve as a foundation for your life.
-Additionally, fraternities and sororities offer leadership opportunities that can challenge and prepare you for whatever your future holds.
+Fraternities and sororities offer leadership opportunities that can challenge and prepare you for whatever your future holds.

-Today at Penn there are forty eight Greek social fraternity and sorority chapters, twenty-nine chapters in the Interfraternity Council, eight chapters in the Panhellenic Council and eleven chapters in the Multicultural Greek Council.
+Today at Penn there are forty eight Greek social fraternity and sorority chapters, twenty seven chapters in the Interfraternity Council, eight chapters in the Panhellenic Council and eleven chapters in the Intercultural Greek Council.
 Currently, the overall number of students actively involved in our Greek system, comprises more than twenty-five percent of the total undergraduate student population at Penn

 The Fraternity Sorority System provides a living/learning environment that has proven to be an integral part of the Penn collegiate experience.
 Many chapters have houses where members live, eat, study and build fellowship.
 Other chapters use meeting spaces provided by our office for group study sessions, organizational meetings and to help implement their various programming needs.